UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-2 is Correct A bill pending in the Rajya Sabha, which has not been passed by the Lok Sabha, does not lapse on the dissolution of the Lok Sabha.
-The Rajya Sabha is a continuing body, and bills pending there can be taken up by the new Lok Sabha.
+Statement 2 is Correct: A bill pending in the Rajya Sabha, which has not been passed by the Lok Sabha, does not lapse upon the dissolution of the Lok Sabha.
+This is because the Rajya Sabha is a permanent body that is not subject to dissolution.
+The new Lok Sabha can take up such bills from where they were left.

 QUESTION 4